+How much better to pray this way for each other this fall.
 "Heavenly Father, please open up doors for us to talk to people at school, at work, in our community about Jesus.
 And when you do open the doors, give us the courage to walk out on that platform, and stay on it until You're done using it.
 Don't let us be intimidated and afraid of people's reaction.
-Fill us with words and boldness so we can initiate conversations and spread the good news about Your Son."
+Fill us with words and boldness so we can spread the news about Your Son."